AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-error-when-bulk-editing.md

 ---
-title: "Projects: Error when bulk editing projects"
+title: 'Projects: Error when bulk editing projects'
-description: "When a user attempts to bulk edit projects, the edit window is blank, and the user sees an error."
+description: When a user attempts to bulk edit projects, the edit window is blank, and the user sees an error.
 hidefromtoc: yes
 feature: Projects
+exl-id: dd41e8b8-42af-425a-815f-29c3f303b27f
 ---
 # Projects: Error when bulk editing projects

 >[!NOTE]